codecv28/CryptoMarket-/README.md

 # CryptoMarket-

+Task-4: Front-End Development (Medium)

+Problem Statement:
+With the growing interest in cryptocurrency, users often want to track real-time prices, view historical trends, and analyze market changes.
+Your task is to build a Crypto Price Tracker that fetches real-time data using an API and displays useful insights with an interactive UI.

 CryptoMarket is a web-application of displaying various informations about Cryptocurrencies and lists top 10 cryptocurrencies and the trending ones.
 It gives real time data and updates about the cryptocurrencies.
 It is a user-friendly application and is easy to use.
 It also provides charts which gives history of past 7 days of the selected cryptocurrency.